 For the Greater Good?
-The Devastating Ripple Effects of the Covid-19 Crisis
+The Devastating Ripple Effects of the Lockdown Measures

 Date Written: May 28, 2020

-As the crisis around Covid-19 evolves, it becomes clear that there are numerous negative side-effects of the lockdown strategies implemented by many countries.
-At the same time, more evidence becomes available that the lockdowns may have more negative effects than positive effects.
-For instance, many measures taken in a lockdown aimed at protecting human life may compromise the immune system, especially of vulnerable groups.
-This leads to the paradoxical situation of compromising the immune system of many people, including the ones we aim to protect.
-Other side effects include financial insecurity of billions of people, excess mortality, and increased inequalities.
+As the crisis around Covid-19 evolves, it becomes clear that there are numerous negative side- effects of the lockdown strategies implemented by many countries.
+Currently, more evidence becomes available that the lockdowns may have more negative effects than positive effects.
+For instance, many measures taken in a lockdown aimed at protecting human life may compromise the immune system, and purpose in life, especially of vulnerable groups.
+This leads to the paradoxical situation of compromising the immune system and physical and mental health of many people, including the ones we aim to protect.
+Also, it is expected that hundreds of millions of people will die from hunger and postponed medical treatments.
+Other side effects include financial insecurity of billions of people, physical and mental health problems, and increased inequalities.
+The economic and health repercussions of the crisis will be falling disproportionately on young workers, low-income families and women, and thus exacerbate existing inequalities.
 As the virus outbreak and media coverage spread fear and anxiety, superstition, cognitive dissonance reduction and conspiracy theories are ways to find meaning and reduce anxiety.
-This may play a role in the continuance of lockdown behaviors even as it becomes clear that this strategy in some ways seems to do more harm than good.
-Based on theories regarding social influence, superstition and stress and coping, we seek to explain the social and behavioral science behind the human behavior in times of crises.
-We present a model of drivers and outcomes of lockdown behaviors and offer suggestions to counteract the negative psychological effects by means of online life crafting therapeutic writing interventions.
+These behavioral aspects may play a role in the continuance of lockdown decisions.
+Based on theories regarding agnotology (i.e. the ways ignorance or doubt about certain topics is created by means of withholding or presenting information in a certain way), social influence, superstition and stress and coping, I seek to explain the social and behavioral aspects of human behavior in times of crises.
+Both the Covid-19 crisis itself as well as the resulting economic and (mental) health crisis are global problems that may require global solutions.
+I present a model of drivers and outcomes of lockdown behaviors and offer suggestions and a tool to counteract the negative psychological effects by means of online life crafting therapeutic writing interventions.

-Keywords: Covid-19 crisis, lockdown, financial insecurity, disrupted supply chains, superstition, conspiracy theories, social influence, life crafting, increased inequalities
+Keywords: COVID-19 crisis, coping, agnotology, disrupted supply chains, conspiracy theories, social influence, increased inequalities, life crafting

 Suggested Citation: Suggested Citation